phi-grib/flame_API/README.md

 Then, open a browser and type the address http://localhost:8000

+Alternatively, Windows users can use the script `flame API.bat` included in main directory.
+Right click this file and select 'Send to...'  which will give you an option to send a shortcut to the desktop.
+A double click on this icon will start the server and open automaticaly the GUI in a new window/tab of the Firefox browser, without entering any address.
+In some computers the server takes a few second to start while performing system checks.
+In this case, simply reload the GUI page.

+If you prefer using another web browser (e.f.
+Edge or Chrome), edit the last line of the script accordingly.
+You can also customize the icon assigning a more descriptive name (e.g. Flame API) and the eTRANSAFE logo, which is also included in this directory as `etransafe-256px.ico`, by right clicking this shortcut and editing its properties.

 ## Flame GUI
 The flame GUI consist in 2 main areas: control area and visualization area.